 Human Origins and Prehistory

 There will be an in-class study session in the class immediately preceding the exam.
-Please complete the study guide in as much detail as possible prior to the study session and bring the textbook to the study session.
+Please complete the study guide in as much detail as possible prior to the study session.

 Your syllabus includes references for all material from the course text that is included on the exam.
 All remaining material comes directly from class notes; anything appearing on the Power Point lectures or within the text pages included on the syllabus may appear on the exam.

-The exam material ends immediately after slide "What do archaeologists find?
-Iron" in Powerpoint 3.
+The exam material ends at last slide in Powerpoint 4.

 1. What is anthropology?
 What are the "four fields" in anthropology?

 4. What is material culture?